tractr/simple-quake-3-server/README.md

 #### Edit maps list

 The variable `MAPS_LIST` let you choose the automatic maps sequence that the server will run on startup.
-This is a list of comma separated maps id.
+This is a list of comma separated map ids.
 Refer to this file: `maps/get-maps.js` to get the available maps.

 #### Get notifications on Slack

-First, you have to create a bot on Slack: https://api.slack.com/bot-users Then, use variables `SLACK_TOKEN` and  `SLACK_CHANNEL` to setup Slack.
+First, you have to create a bot on Slack: https://api.slack.com/bot-users Then, use variables `SLACK_TOKEN` and  `SLACK_CHANNEL` to set up Slack.

 Don't forget to invite the bot on the channel.